wregen/mosquitto-exporter/README.md

-   --pass value, -p value          Password for the User on the Mosquitto message broker [$MQTT_PASS] --cert value, -c value          Location of a TLS certificate .pem file for the Mosquitto message broker [$MQTT_CERT] --key value, -k value           Location of a TLS private key .pem file for the Mosquitto message broker [$MQTT_KEY] --help, -h                      show help --version, -v                   print the version
+   --pass value, -p value          Password for the User on the Mosquitto message broker [$MQTT_PASS] --cert value, -c value          Location of a TLS certificate .pem file for the Mosquitto message broker [$MQTT_CERT] --key value, -k value           Location of a TLS private key .pem file for the Mosquitto message broker [$MQTT_KEY] --client-id value, -i value     Client id to be used to connect to the Mosquitto message broker [$MQTT_CLIENT_ID] --config value, -z value        Config in json format (default: "./config.json") [$MQTT_CONFIG] --help, -h                      show help --version, -v                   print the version
 ```